campworkcoeman/campworkcoeman.org/about/directions.md

 #### From the south (Middletown, Waterbury, etc.)

 Take Route 8 North to Pinewoods Road, Exit 46.
-Go right at the end of the exit ramp past the Chatterley's Banqueting Hall to the intersection of Route 183, where you will see a sign for camp.
-Go left on Route 183 and take the next right onto West Hill Road.
+Go right at the end of the exit ramp to the T-intersection with Route 183, where you will see a sign for camp.
+Turn left on Route 183 and take the next right onto West Hill Road.
 Proceed about one mile and take a left across from the Camp Sequassen parking lot, following the sign to Camp Workcoeman.
 Camp will be approximately one mile down this one-lane road.